 His clients include states and state entities, major commercial corporations and banks as well as high net-worth individuals.

-He sits as an arbitrator in domestic and international arbitrations and he is also a CEDR accredited mediator.
+He is frequently appointed as arbitrator in commercial arbitrations (including ICC, LCIA, UNCITRAL and ad hoc).
+He is also a CEDR accredited mediator.

 - What others say

 Huw is recommended in Chambers & Partners and Legal 500 in various disciplines, including Aviation, Commercial Dispute Resolution, International Arbitration and Civil Fraud.